 The Big Sur PreFab house, designed by Jennifer Siegel and Office of Mobile Design, is high up in hundreds of acres of California mountain wilderness and is designed to be connected to the landscape.
+See more beautiful landscape designs here.
 The completely self-sufficient, 2-story home has 2150 sq. ft. of living space.
 That seems like adequate living space for a family, although the home does only have 2 bedrooms.
 Anyway, I’m not sure how practical it would be for a family to live way out in the wilderness.

-The folded metal roofline is designed to enhance the productivity of the home’s 20 solar photovoltaic panels and two solar thermal panels.
+The folded metal roofing is designed to enhance the productivity of the home’s 20 solar photovoltaic panels and two solar thermal panels.
 It also creates passive shading from the southern sun, which helps regulate the home’s temperature.
 The home is constructed with structural insulated panels (SIPs) via a manufacturing process that produced less material waste, a faster construction cycle and higher insulating properties, which all result in a lower total life-cycle cost of the home.
+Industrial tools, equipment and mechanical fasteners, such as those shoulder screws, are essential in ensuring the efficiency of the construction process of such projects.

 What do you think?